MineInAbyss/geary/README.md

 ### kotlinx.serialization backend

-All components are serialized through kotlinx.serialization, a reflectionless serialization library which allows us to store them in many formats, including JSON, Yaml, CBOR, and [many more](https://github.com/Kotlin/kotlinx.serialization/blob/master/formats/README.md).
+All components are serialized through kotlinx.serialization, a reflectionless serialization library which allows us to store them in many formats.
 Use whatever you prefer!

-Both Mobzy and Looty use this to allow for config-based entity creation, and store components directly in Bukkit's Persistent Data Containers using CBOR.
+Both Mobzy and Looty use this to allow for config-based entity creation, and store components directly in Bukkit's Persistent Data Containers using a binary format.
 Notably, tile entities and chunks also contain Persistent Data Containers, which we plan to make use of in the future.

 ### Nice Kotlin syntax